 Osiris sometimes was depicted with green skin because the color green was associated with rebirth by Egyptians.
 He became the lord of the underworld because he was the first god to die, and he is also the one who judges the souls of the dead (source).

 Although Osiris was slain by his evil brother Seth, with his death he defeated evil.
-It is told that the dead kings of Egypt will rise with Osiris to have an everlasting life.
-His death and rebirth was also associated with the sun going into the underworld each night and then being born again each morning (source).
+It is told that the dead kings of Egypt will rise with Osiris to have everlasting life.
+His death and rebirth were also associated with the sun going into the underworld each night and then being born again each morning (source).

-Osiris is told to be the Creator god who is the king of the underworld and afterlife.
-He is the one granting life to everything on this earth, and is also in charge of birth, death and resurrection (source).
+Osiris is told to be the creator god who is the king of the underworld and afterlife.
+He is the one granting life to everything on this earth and is also in charge of birth, death, and resurrection (source).

 Franz Cumont, a Belgian archaeologist and historian, in his book The Oriental Religions in Roman Paganism writes:

-“But of all the celebrations connected with the worship of Isis the most stirring and the most suggestive was the commemoration of the “Finding of Osiris” (Inventio, Εὕρεσις).
+“But of all the celebrations connected with the worship of Isis, the most stirring and the most suggestive was the commemoration of the “Finding of Osiris” (Inventio, Εὕρεσις).

 “Its antecedents date back to remote antiquity.

 “Since the time of the twelfth dynasty, and probably much earlier, there had been held at Abydos and elsewhere a sacred performance similar to the mysteries of our Middle Ages, in which the events of Osiris’s passion and resurrection were reproduced.